musicformellons/seaplane-cli/crates/oid/README.md

 ## About

-An Object ID (OID) is a base32 (no padding) encoded UUID with a prefix separated by a `-`.
+An Object ID (OID) is a [RFC4648] base32 (no padding) extended hex-encoded UUID with a prefix separated by a `-`.

-For example `tst-agc6amh7z527vijkv2cutplwaa`, by convention the prefix is three ASCII lowercase characters, however that is a hard constraint of OIDs in general.
+For example `tst-0ous781p4lu7v000pa2a2bn1gc`, by convention the prefix is three ASCII lowercase characters, however that is a hard constraint of OIDs in general.
 The current implementation limits prefixes to 3 characters, but prefix limit could be exposed as a tunable if that need arises.